-At the same time, portions of St. Paul St., Queenston St. and Geneva St. adjacent to the intersection will be reconstructed.
-Queenston St. will be converted to two-way traffic.
+Construction will then continue on portions of St. Paul and Queenston streets adjacent to the intersection.
+Queenston St. will then be converted to two-way traffic.

 The City of St. Catharines has been working on its plan to convert downtown to two-way traffic since 2009 when it changed over St. Paul St. and sections of other nearby streets.